adrelanos/aeternity-wiki/Merkle-Trees.md

 In the top of a hash tree there is a top hash (or root hash or master hash).
-Before downloading a file on a peer-to-peer network, in most cases the top hash is acquired from a trusted source, for instance a friend or a web site that is known to have good recommendations of files to download.
+Before downloading a file on a peer-to-peer network, in most cases the top hash is acquired from a trusted source, for instance a friend or a website that is known to have good recommendations of files to download.
 When the top hash is available, the hash tree can be received from any non-trusted source, like any peer in the peer-to-peer network.
 Then, the received hash tree is checked against the trusted top